locize/blog/source/_posts/website-localization.md

 ### Use this guide

-The "How to locize your website?" is <b>easy to answer, select the right platform for your needs</b> and plan all steps needed for the language localization in advance.
+The "How to locize your website?" is <b>easy to answer, select the right platform for your needs</b> and plan all steps needed for the <a href="/blog/language-localization/" title="language localization">language localization</a> in advance.

 ### Keep it organized